sharmanihal/Complete-Collection-Framework/Complete Collection Framework/Collection/Set/CopyOnWriteArraySet/CopyOnWriteArraySet.md

 ---

+## Key Points:
+- No Hashing: Unlike HashSet, which uses a hash table to store elements and handle collisions, CopyOnWriteArraySet does not involve any hash calculations or linked lists for collision resolution.

+- Underlying Array: CopyOnWriteArraySet is backed by a CopyOnWriteArrayList.
+When you add an element, it checks if the element already exists in the list using the contains method, which uses the equals method to determine equality.

+- Copy on Write: When a modification is made (such as adding or removing an element), a new copy of the underlying array is created, ensuring thread safety.
+This means every time you modify the set, a new array is created that includes the change

+---
 ## Conclusion

 - **`CopyOnWriteArraySet`**: Ideal for situations where iterations are more frequent than modifications.
 It avoids `ConcurrentModificationException` by copying the array for every modification.